elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 ## Linux Mint

 I installed Linux Mint alongside Windows 11 on my laptop for work purposes.
 Running Linux Mint in a Virtual Machine is slow, ugly, and not as convenient as I thought it was.
 Why dual boot?
 Well I need a lot of services: OneDrive, Mega, GitHub Desktop, and video games.
 I also want an experience where the issues are minor.
 I think Windows 11 downgraded a lot of components to be more like macOS and Linux which is why I will be making some videos on why Windows 11 sucks, but this article is about my Linux experience.

+### Bricked my 8TB Hard Drive

+My almost 4 year old hard drive got corrupted in just a few months of using it with my Linux Mint laptop.
+It was an NTFS file system.
+I had to reformat it on Windows, and a scan showed zero bad sectors.
+There were still people who blamed the issue on Windows.
+It was clearly Mint's fault since the drive was fine, and it was probably file system corruption which was definitely Mint's fault since Mint was the default boot.

 ### Bluetooth (Headphones)